hennedo/guest-password-printer/README.md

 ## Installation

 ### Node part
-This Project uses Node 6.10.0, so you have to install this Use either [NVM](https://github.com/creationix/nvm) or follow the Docs at https://nodejs.org/en/ to install Node and NPM.
+This Project uses Node 6.10.0, so you have to install this.

+Use either [NVM](https://github.com/creationix/nvm) or follow the docs at https://nodejs.org/en/ to install Node and NPM.
 Once you installed Node do ```npm install```.
 This will install the needed libs and you are ready to go.

 You propably need to adjust the Serialport used.
 Just change line 2 in index.js to your corresponding port.
 The one used, is the correct one for the raspberrypi zero.